-The bartenders have the right and responsibility to:
+The bartenders have the right and legal responsibility to:

-- Cut off beverage service to any person who has had too much to drink.
+- Discontinue alcohol service to any person who has had too much to drink.

 - ID those who wish to purchase alcoholic beverages.
 (A Massachusetts’s driver’s license or two picture ID’s must be shown.)